-The effects of AVT80 in pregnancy and breastfeeding are unknown, but there is a risk it may cause birth defects or foetal deaths, and/or be passed on in breast milk.
+The effects of PX578 in pregnancy and breastfeeding are unknown, but there is a risk it may cause birth defects or foetal deaths, and/or be passed on in breast milk.
 If you are pregnant or breastfeeding, you cannot take part in this study.

 If you are sexually active and of child-bearing potential (able to become pregnant), it is very important that you do not become pregnant during this study.
 A person of child-bearing potential is any premenopausal person who may become pregnant.
 If you are unsure if this applies to you, please check with the study doctor before you start the study medication.
-You must use one of the methods of contraception listed below, from at least screening until at least 18 weeks after your dose:
+You must use one of the methods of contraception listed below, from at least screening through until at least 90 days after your dose of investigational medicine: